inferno-collection/Docs/docs/fire-alarm-reborn/usage/components.md

 :::

 :::warning
-Sprinkler Valves will "reset" or change back to the Open position after an Alarm System has been reset.
+Sprinkler Valves will **not** "reset" or change back to the Open position after an Alarm System has been reset.
 You must return the Sprinkler Valve to the Open position manually, or Sprinklers will not activate for any further fires.
 :::

 ***